 Solfège Souche, 2018, single-channel video, sound composition from solfeggio frequencies, relating layers of what humans are as spirit, body, and connection with nature through how we manage to survive being chopped down, disconnected, technologized, and continue to move toward light and grow.
 A Solfège Souche is by definition the root of a forgotten connection with nature.
 Filmed in Maridalen, Oslo, Norway.
 Exhibited Italy, South Korea, USA, France, Norway.
-The A.R. project developed into Afjordance.
+The Artistic Research project developed into Afjordance.
 This video and those found on this website are included in the Videokunstarkivet, in Oslo, Norway.
 Special thanks to Atelier Nord.
 Solfège Souche is part of the larger body of work: Virtual Material exploiting several aspects of photography while engaging in phenomenological subjects with water, stones, forests, technology, vision, body, perception, ethics, joy, and care.
 The Virtual Material body of work includes: Trânsito, Teknovisuell Experience, Sonidos, Fleuressence, Relatively Dimensional Still-Life, 1919 in 2017, videos, installations, as prints, projections, wall coverings, acrylic prints, garments.
-For screenings and collection, contact: mariammanart@icloud.com
+For screenings and collection, contact: mariammanart@icloud.com For Body Architecture workshops visit this page and email Mari anyway.

 Installasjon Bilder/Installation Photos: Marc Pricop, Trondheim, Norway